 Right across the street from Ernest Hemingway Home & Museum you find Key West Lighthouse and Keeper’s Quarters Museum.

-Key West Lighthouse offers the best views on the island.
-If you climb to the top you get panoramic views out over the island.
-The view from up there is breathtaking.
+Key West Lighthouse offers the best views on the island when visiting Key West.
+If you climb to the top you get breathtaking panoramic views out over the island.

 And a visit to the Keeper’s Quarters Museum adds more depth to a visit.
 Here you can learn more about the history of the lighthouse, the keepers and the important role it has played for Key West and Florida.